Chito Victolero

 Ercito "Chito" Victolero (born November 29, 1975) is a Filipino professional basketball coach and former player.
-He is the head coach for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+He is the former head coach for the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).

 He played in the PBA for the Sta.
 Lucia Realtors where he was drafted by the Realtors in the second round of the 2002 PBA draft as the 13th overall pick.

 Early years

 Victolero first played high school ball for the Sacred Heart Academy in Bulacan and later became a member of the Region III squad in the PRISAA.
 From there, he made it to the varsity squad and joined the Mapua Cardinals under coach Joel Banal in 1992, a year after MIT had completed back-to-back title conquests in the senior division of the NCAA.

 He played in his first commercial ballclub in 1995 with the Stag Pale Pilsen in the Philippine Basketball League under coach Alfrancis Chua and was a member of the Pilseners that won the historic grandslam in the PBL.